cryptable/facial-recognition/README.md

 Install rtsp-server
 -------------------

+### Installation on VMWare

-Only for the VM.
+For the VM.
 You will need to configure your VM to take over your webcam.
+Don't forget to take over the camera of your host PC to the guest Ubuntu system.
 This will transform your webcam into an IP camera.

 ```